ebrukultur/F5ASM-ELK/README.md

-# F5ASM-ELKIntegration
+# F5 ASM - ELK Integration

-Integration of F5 ASM logs with Elastic Stack
+### Integration of F5 ASM logs with Security Onion Elastic Stack

+Logstash filter and output used to parse F5 ASM logs.